merneo/arch-linux/modules/21-ssh-server.md

 # Module: SSH Server Configuration

-**Purpose:** Install and configure SSH server with custom port and security settings
+**Purpose:** Install and configure SSH (Secure Shell) server with custom port and security settings.
+SSH provides a secure channel over an unsecured network by using strong cryptography, making it essential for remote administration.
+For comprehensive information, refer to the [ArchWiki on OpenSSH](https://wiki.archlinux.org/title/OpenSSH).

 **Prerequisites:**
 - Inside chroot environment (module `01-chroot.md`) OR after first boot